brendasw/sample_code/README.md

 <!-- PYTHON -->
 ### Python

-Here are two samples written in Python:
-* Python_Data: This sample uses Python for data analytics and visualization.
+Python_Data: This sample uses Python for data analytics and visualization.
-* Python_GIS: This sample uses Python GDAL/OGR/Rasterio to process shapefiles and raster data.